Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 ![](./img/complete.png)

 -----------

-In [next tutorial](), we will see what is the purpose of snapshots and revisions, as. well as how to easily identify the difference between two versions of the same exchange.
+In the [next tutorial](), we will see what is the purpose of snapshots and revisions, as. well as how to easily identify the difference between two versions of the same exchange.

-Please refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationshipsyncurls-GET/?sha=forge_fdxs_master_preview)
+Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).